1587/speaking-exam/00-part5.md

 My answer(需要重新梳理):

 ```
-According my personal experience, If I have a new offer,
-I will discuss with my family members,
+If I have a new offer, I will discuss with my family members,
 There are some advantages as follows:

 Firstly: My parents have 20 years of working experience,